sciZer0/7/v/README.md

 From day one, all Gas fees, received on each block, are burned, resulting in a decrease of the Vote token's Circulating Supply.

 <i><b>
-Decreasing Circulating Supply is the impossible thing for each of the existing blockchain.
+Decreasing Circulating Supply is the impossible thing for each of the existing blockchains.

-This is even better than if there were the Everyday Halving of the award in the Bitcoin Blockchain — since in the Vote blockchain, there is Decreasing Circulating Supply, not Increasing Circulating Supply.
+This is even better than if there were the Everyday Halving of the block reaward in the Bitcoin Blockchain — since in the Vote blockchain, there is Decreasing Circulating Supply, not Increasing Circulating Supply.

 At best, such an extremely deflationary nature of tokenomics should result in a great rise in the voting power of the Vote Token over time.</b></i>